Wherever you are in the startup growth cycle, you should be thinking about your next

 It’s easy to underestimate the time it takes to meet and vet candidates, check references and negotiate on salary.
 Rushing any stage of the process can result in poor hiring decisions and unhappy workers, which will immediately put a new startup at a disadvantage with competitors.

 Not only will a dedicated recruiter relieve overstretched and over-worked employees, but he/she will drastically cut down the time it takes to hire.
 Formal processes and procedures = increased efficiency = less time spent recruiting.

 We hate to be the ones to say it, but CEOs and CTOs aren’t necessarily the best people to be left in charge of recruitment!

-In the early days, startup founders have full control over the process, handpicking the perfect candidates and reeling them in with a mixture of long-term stock options and heady idealism.
+In the early days, startup founders have full control over the process.
+They can handpick the perfect candidates and reel them in with a mixture of long-term stock options and heady idealism.
 Gut feeling and intuition rules the roost.
 There’s probably not a hiring or HR process in sight…

 So it can be hard to adjust to the idea of putting a dedicated employee in charge of HR and recruitment, let alone a whole team!
 But once a startup grows beyond the first few hires, it’s no longer tenable (or desirable) for the senior management team to be responsible for the recruitment process.